OpenSourceKyle/personal-packer/README.md

 * [Packer Docs](https://www.packer.io/docs)

+## Packer Templates
-Packer templates can be useful examples, and there are many such templates on the Internet.
-During my experimentation with using them, I learned the difficult way that many do not work "out-of-the-box" and using the Packer documentation was much simpler than a poorly documented, old template.
+Templates can be useful examples, and there are many such templates on the Internet.
+During my experimentation with using many of them, I learned the hard way that many do not work "out-of-the-box" and using the Packer documentation was much simpler than a poorly documented, old template.
 Be cautious for a few reasons:
 - some templates use the old template format in JSON instead of the newer HCL format
-- some templates might not work without a lot of variable configuration (because the templates are parameterized so heavily)
+- some templates might not work without a lot of variable configuration (because the templates are heavily parameterized)
 - some templates might not work because they are simply out-of-date with newer packer versions

 * [Unofficial Packer Templates](https://github.com/chef/bento/tree/main/packer_templates)